best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ## Tables

 ### Merged and split cells
 Restructure your tables so there are no split cells or merged cells.
-This can seem daunting, but it is one of the crucial issues to address as it is key for both machine readability and accessibility.
+This can seem a bit daunting, but it is one of the crucial issues to address as it is key for both machine readability and accessibility.

 Merged and split cells make tables hard to understand for users of assistive technology, removing them is key to meeting [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).